emwaugh/emwaugh.github.io/reflections/covid-distribution-disability.md

 ---
 December 2021

-This is a reproduction of Chakraborty (2021), first implemented by oseph Holler, Drew An Pham, Derrick Burt, and Peter Kedron in July 2021.
+This is a reproduction of Chakraborty (2021), first implemented by Joseph Holler, Drew An Pham, Derrick Burt, and Peter Kedron in July 2021.
 GEOG 323: Open Source GIScience reproduced it again in Fall 2021.

 My version of the reproduction, based on the above, is linked [here](https://github.com/emwaugh/RPr-Chakraborty-2021).

 #### Background